Social Work Degrees

 Can I Pursue Social Work with a Sociology Degree?

 One of the most common career fields for graduates of a sociology degree program is social services, which is where you will also find social workers.
-While a sociology degree alone won’t qualify you for social work licensure, you can work in social services at the entry level with this degree in support or administrative positions.
+While a sociology degree alone doesn’t usually qualify you for social work licensure, you can work in social services at the entry level with this degree in support or administrative positions.
 A sociology degree can also prepare you to enter a Master of Social Work program as a stepping stone towards your social work license.
 Sociology graduates are good candidates for jobs that require research, analytical thinking, and an understanding of group behavior.
 Other common career paths include working in the fields of business, criminal justice, health, education, or government.
+Another related degree is the Master of Public Health (MPH) degree, which you can read more about here.

 Social Work Scholarships, Grants, Awards, and Fellowships